dceejay/RedMap/README.md

  - **hiderightclick** - disables the right click that allows adding or deleting points on the map - `{"command":{"hiderightclick":true}}`
  - **coords** - turns on and off a display of the current mouse co-ordinates.
 Values can be "deg", "dms", or "none" (default). - `{"command":{"coords":"deg"}}`
  - **button** - if supplied with a `name` and `icon` property - adds a button to provide user input - sends a msg `{"action":"button", "name":"the_button_name"}` to the worldmap in node.
 If supplied with a `name` property only, it will remove the button.
 Optional `position` property can be 'bottomright', 'bottomleft', 'topleft' or 'topright' (default).
+ - **contextmenu** - html string to define the right click menu when not on a marker.
+Defaults to the simple add marker input.
+Empty string `""` disables this right click.

 #### To switch layer, move map and zoom